2020 Clinical Pharmacy Challenge Winners - University of Missouri-Kansas City School of Pharmacy

 |

-Pictured left to right: Dr. John Murphy (moderator), Alex Chernov, Aidan Fischer, and Andrew Webb.
+(Left to Right: Dr. John Murphy (moderator), Alex Chernov, Aidan Fischer, and Andrew Webb)

 Aiden Fischer, Andrew Webb, and Alex Chernov of the University of Rhode Island College of Pharmacy